-Like the Egyptians at the same time, the Sumerians and Iranians around 3000-2500 BC devoted a lot of energy to building big buildings.
+Like the Egyptians at the same time, Bronze Age Sumerians and Iranians around 3000-2500 BC devoted a lot of energy to building big buildings.
 But unlike the Pyramids, which are tombs for dead Pharaohs, the Sumerian and Iranian ziggurats (ZIG-oo-rats) are temples for their gods.

 Because good building stone is hard to find in the river valley of the Euphrates River where the Sumerians lived, the Sumerians mostly did not build in stone.
 Instead, they built their ziggurats (and also their houses and city walls) out of mud-brick, or adobe.

 Ziggurats are tall platforms

 Mesopotamian ziggurats are very high buildings.
 You start by making a big flat platform of mud-brick, and then you make a slightly smaller platform on top of the first one, and another on top of that, until the platform is just a little bigger than a temple, and then you build the temple at the very top, like a sand-castle.
 Maybe Mesopotamian people thought it was better to pray to the gods from as close as possible, and so if the gods lived up in the sky you had to build great platforms to get near them.

 Of course it isn’t very hard to build a very impressive building this way: it is solid all the way through, like a sand-castle, so it is easy to get it to stay up.